instaloader/instaloader/docs/basic-usage.rst

 4
   Fatal download error.
 Downloads were interrupted and no further attempts were made.
-Happens when a response with one of the status codes in the :option:`abort-on` option were passed, or when Instagram logs the user out during downloads.
+Happens when a response with one of the status codes in the :option:`--abort-on` option were passed, or when Instagram logs the user out during downloads.

 5